dtfialho/my-website/posts/en/simple-accordion-with-html-and-css.md

   padding: 0 16px;
 }
 ```
-Finally we have our `div` that will have the contents of each accordion item, here we start with `max-height: 0` to "hide" it.
+Finally we have our <span>div</span> that will have the contents of each accordion item, here we start with <span>max-height: 0</span> to "hide" it.

 ```css
 .item-input:checked ~ .item-label::after {